Technical Communication

 INFO

 Principal propagation requests that consume the special principal-propagation API permission group are authorized based on the user's policies without imposing an upper limit.
-This API permission group corresponds to All APIs consumption and can be optionally provided by the application if it's not necessary to distinguish between internal and external user requests.
+This API permission group corresponds to All APIs consumption in the SCI administration console and can be optionally provided by the application if it's not necessary to distinguish between internal and external user requests.

 Mapping implementation